Will Michael Pittman score again? Model reveals NFL anytime touchdown scorer props

-NFL anytime touchdown scorer picks, player props, Week 5: This wide receiver scores for a plus-money payout
+NFL anytime touchdown scorer picks, Week 5 player props: This wide receiver scores for a plus-money payout

 The SportsLine Machine Learning Model AI has locked in its top Week 5 NFL anytime TD picks for players like Michael Pittman and Omarion Hampton